akosba/xjsnark/README.md

 ### Examples included
 (Note that the code is viewable through the framework after checking out the project, and not through the github interface)

-- SHA 256
+- SHA-256
-- AES 128
+- AES-128
 - Secret Key Knowledge for RSA
-- Secret Key Knowledge for ECDSA (P-256 Curve)
+- Secret Key Knowledge for ECDSA (P-256 Curve).
+- Sorting verification using permutation verifier

 Please stay tuned for more updates and examples.
-To apply any updates automatically, VCS-> Update Project from the MPS framework.
+To apply any updates automatically: apply VCS-> Update Project from the MPS framework.